Waters of the State

 Do I need a General Permit?

 Goals of the general permits

 The goal of these general permits is that the permittee evaluate and implement integrated pest management practices that, in conjunction with effective pest control, will minimize any pest control pollutant discharge and prevent exeeedence of a Wisconsin water quality standard.

 More information about the permits

 There are two ways to apply for WPDES permit coverage for pest control pollutant discharges: (1) apply for both the NR 107 Aquatic Plant Management permit and WPDES permit coverage at the same time using form 3200-004 application, or (2) mail in a paper WPDES permit Notice of Intent (NOI) form 3400-202.
 The 3400-202 NOI form can be used to request WPDES permit coverage for an applicator entity to have a pest control pollutant discharge at multiple future Wisconsin treatment sites with a single WPDES Notice of Intent request.

 Only one entity needs to have WPDES permit coverage for any pollutant discharge to a water of the state.
 That entity could be either the sponsor or the applicator.
 If the pesticide contract applicator does not have permit coverage, the sponsor would need to apply for WPDES permit coverage for any pest control pollutant discharge to a water of the state (residue or discharge beyond the treatment area).

 Coverage under these general WPDES permits currently has no fee.

-Annual reporting requirements begin in 2013
+Annual reporting requirements

 After January 1, 2013, treatment operations affecting greater than 20 acres or 20 shoreline linear miles of waters of the state in a calendar year are required to report information on pest control pollutant discharges before February 15th of the following year.
 The Department plans to create an integrated NR 107 and WPDES reporting system by the end of 2012.